trusona/trusona-mobile-sdk-ios/README.md

 Now open the generated `Podfile`.
 It should be accessible under the new Pods project in Xcode.

-1. Ensure `use_frameworks!` is present in your Podfile
+1. Ensure the CocoaPods master repo is included in your Podfile (i.e. `https://github.com/CocoaPods/Specs.git`)
+2. Ensure `use_frameworks!` is set on your app's target(s)
-2. Add the Trusona SDK Artifactory source
+3. Add the Trusona SDK Artifactory source
-3. Add the `TrusonaSDK` Pod as a dependency
+4. Add the `TrusonaSDK` Pod as a dependency
-4. Add a `post_install` hook to set Trusona Pod to use Swift 4.0.
+5. Add a `post_install` hook to set Trusona Pod to use Swift 4.0.
 This step can be skipped if your app is written in Swift 4.0. (see https://github.com/CocoaPods/CocoaPods/issues/6791)

 Your resulting `Podfile` should look similar to the following: